flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 flair_embedding_backward = FlairEmbeddings('de-backward')
 ```

+Check out the full list of all pre-trained FlairEmbeddings models [here](/resources/docs/embeddings/FLAIR_EMBEDDINGS.md) aong with more information on standard usage.

 ## Stacked Embeddings

 Stacked embeddings are one of the most important concepts of this library.
 You can use them to combine different